erkara/Diffusion-Tensor-Imaging-DTI-with-3D-Slicer/README.md

 DTICleaned

-In theory, the diffusion tensor is symmetric and positive definite (SPD) but in practice the positive definiteness can be corrupted due to measurement noise.
+In theory, diffusion tensors are symmetric and positive definite (SPD) but in practice the positive definiteness can be corrupted due to measurement noise.
 Thus we first re-sample the DTI volume to correct the tensors that are not positive semi-definite.
 "ResampledDTI.nhdr" in this folder is the noise-free
 DTI volume on which we perform several post-processing operations.
 We can export several scalar measurements such as linear isotropy, axial diffusivity, spherical isotropy using this volume.